The first question asked by anyone interested in the history of MACVAD Ltd is “where did the name come from?”

 Serious eating was also required.
 It was not unusual for 3 banquets in a day (breakfast, lunch and dinner.)
 Our Chinese hosts were always with us, with one host travelling with Peter to the next city to deliver him to the next host.
 Serious discussions always occurred.
 Invariably it was the perennial problem of late delivery, never price problems and rarely quality problems.

 Most of the time, it was only possible for 2 meetings each day.
 The morning meeting would start at 9.00am with political speeches extolling the virtues of China and the Party which might end at 10.30am followed by a brief discussion concerning textiles and NZ.
-At 11 am it would be off to Lunch for a 10 – 12 course banquet, then back to the Hotel for a short rest before heading off to the next appointment in the afternoon at 2 pm.
+At 11 am it would be off to Lunch for a 10 – 12 course banquets, then back to the Hotel for a short rest before heading off to the next appointment in the afternoon at 2 pm.
 Another reinforcement of the virtues of the local systems was again followed by a brief discussion on Silk fabric for NZ.
-At 4.30 the meeting would finish and Peter would be off for the evening meal.
-This would be another 10 – 12 course meal hosted by the Manager of the afternoon appointment.
+At 4.30 the meeting would finish, and Peter would be off for the evening meal.
+This would be another 10 – 12 course meals hosted by the Manager of the afternoon appointment.
 (Is it any wonder Peter took a liking to smoking and drinking, as they were an excuse to stop eating!)

 These meals were hugely important as it was where the real business took place.
-Relationships were formed and problems were raised.
-Generally at each meal there would be Peter, The Boss of the Corporation, the Head of the Department hosting the meeting, the day to day Businessman, the Interpreter, the Party Boss, the Driver and somebody the boss would be trying to impress like the local customs man or banker (wheels within wheels.)
+Relationships were formed, and problems were raised.
+Generally, at each meal there would be Peter, The Boss of the Corporation, the Head of the Department hosting the meeting, the day to day Businessman, the Interpreter, the Party Boss, the Driver and somebody the boss would be trying to impress like the local customs man or banker (wheels within wheels.)

 McDonald Vadco had used the slogan “solely dealing with products from the People’s Republic of China” to great effect and had secured sole agencies for;